 - Gender, age, and culture must be considered.
 Traditionally, women are responsible for different farming activities compared to men, such as milking cows and making cheese.
 They also have greater household responsibilities, such as cooking, cleaning, and taking care of their children.
 Likewise, older farmers are less likely to adopt new technologies and skills compared to younger farmers.
 It is important that these wider factors are considered, as they can prevent the uptake of new regenerative practices.

 - Soil health is fundamental: human life would not be possible without it.
 Today, more than ever, it is vital to bring degraded soils back to life and regenerative farming can be part of that solution.

 These findings will form the basis of recommendations to roll out project findings to other parts of Latin America and will help Climate Group to identify new ways of working with members that reflect their needs and the needs of the local environment.

 As Juan Esteban, Expert Consultant in Silvopasture Systems at WWF Peru, said in his opening remarks at the “Regenerative Livestock in the Andean Amazon: Exchange of Experiences” webinar: "without the countryside, there is no city”.
 Agricultural systems must be healthy and productive to support all people and to meet the needs of future generations.

-The Alliance for regenerative ranching in the Peruvian Amazon project is funded by the Green Recovery Challenge Fund, under UK PACT (Partnering for Accelerated Climate Transitions).
+"From policy design to field implementation: fostering deforestation-free cattle ranching in Madre de Dios, Peru" is funded by the Green Recovery Challenge Fund, under UK PACT (Partnering for Accelerated Climate Transitions).